kineticsquid/pass-docker/README.md

 * `usaid-user` Person with USAID grants
 * `incomplete-nih-user` Person with incomplete submissions harvested from NIHMS
 * `admin` Grant admin
+* `admin-submitter` A superuser-like user who can see all submissions/grants, and also create their own
+* `superuser` DOES NOT WORK, needs an update to the user roles enum in the java client.
+An experimental superuser who has admin and submitter provileges, but also has permission to write to any resource.

 <h2><a id="stop" href="#stop">Stopping</a></h2>